 As a general practice, Titus County does not close unless the health, safety, or security of County employees are seriously at risk.
 When this does happen, either because of severe weather conditions or other emergencies, the County Judge is responsible for initiating the closing.
-The County Judge will record a special emergency message by 7:00 a.m. on the County automated attendant which can be accessed by calling 903-572-5000 and pressing option 2.
+The County Judge will notify all elected officials of such closing and the elected official will be responsible for notifying their employees.

-The County Judge will notify the following entities for a public announcement: Local Newspaper and Radio Station.
 Announcements of an emergency closing will, to the extent possible, specify the starting and ending times of the closing.
 However, each elected official controls the working hours of their employees, even in an emergency situation.